LorekHan/Algorithms/README.md

 # Algorithms
-Some practical experience of computer algorithms
+Some practical experience of computer algorithms\n
 All codes are coded in Python